 Lastly, your post-workout meal should be relatively low-fat.

-This is because fat can slow down the absorption of carbs and protein that you want delivered to the muscles quickly after your workout!
-Maybe most importantly is that you need to remember to consume this meal right after your workout!
+This is because fat can slow down the absorption of carbs and protein that you want to be delivered to the muscles quickly after your workout!
+Maybe most important is that you need to remember to consume this meal right after your workout!
 The sooner the better when it comes to a post-workout meal.

 Some great post-workout foods include: